Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 * Landing Page
 * User home page
 * Admin home page
-* Club admin home page
+* Browse clubs
 * Browse clubs by interest area(s)

 ### Use case ideas

 Whether the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.

 * New user goes to landing page, logs in, gets home page, sets up profile.
-(How do they learn how system works?)
 * Admin goes to landing page, logs in, gets home page, edits site.
 * User goes to landing page, logs in, looks for clubs of interest.
 * Club admin goes into site, updates their club profile.